matsengrp/olmsted/README.md

 To see what you need to do on the S3 side to acitvate website hosting for a bucket, see: <https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html>

-## Data processing - Partis & CFT

-Olmsted requires that you run your B-cell repertoire data through [Partis](https://github.com/psathyrella/partis), followed by the [CFT](https://github.com/matsengrp/cft) pipeline (let us know if this won't work for you for some reason).

-Partis takes your raw B-cell data, sorts it into _clonal families_ of related sequences, and infers for each such family the _naive_ B-cell sequence from which that family evolved.
-CFT then takes those clonal families and builds phylogenetic trees for them (hence the name), as well as ancestral state reconstructions so that you can see how each sequence evolved from its clonal family's naive sequence.

-The process for getting data out of CFT and into Olmsted now is a script in `cft/bin/build_olmsted_data.py`, which takes the JSON files output by CFT and extracts several data files at the paths you specify.
-Olmsted will read in the files you specify at `olmsted/data/{datasets,clonal_families}.csv`.
-This flow will likely eventually be improved, but for now let us know if you'd like help getting your data into Olmsted.

-## Implementation notes

-This application relies on React.js and Redux for basic framework, and Vega and Vega-Lite for the interactive data visualizations.

 ## Build Electron App

 _Have no idea if this still works._